-For more strong stocks to buy, Money Morning Executive Editor Bill Patalon suggests looking at how China's economy is likely to progress after the worst of the COVID-19 global spread...
+For more strong stocks to buy, Money Morning Executive Editor Bill Patalon suggests looking at how China's economy progresses after the worst of the COVID-19 global spread...

 When the SARS epidemic hit China back in 2003, it ended the year as a \$1.33 trillion economy.
 Last year, China's gross domestic product (GDP) came in at an estimated \$14.3 trillion.